Ivory Coast's Ouattara takes early lead in election | Politics

 Ivory Coast's Ouattara takes early lead in election

-Ivory Coast President Alassane Ouattara took a strong early lead on Sunday as he seeks a third term in an election that has been marked by deadly violence, winning all 20 of the voting districts that were announced by the electoral commission.
-Ouattara, 78, won at least 99% of the vote in eight of the districts announced from Saturday's vote, most of which are ruling party strongholds.
-There are 108 districts in total, more of which are expected to be announced on Sunday evening.
+Ivory Coast President Alassane Ouattara took a strong early lead on Sunday as he seeks a third term in an election that has been marked by deadly violence, winning all 26 of the voting districts that were announced by the electoral commission.
+Ouattara, 78, won at least 90% of the vote in the majority of the districts announced from Saturday's poll, most of which are ruling party strongholds.
+There are 108 districts in total.

 The president has been expected to win re-election after his opponents called for a boycott of the vote in protest of what they say is an illegal bid to hold onto power.
 Ouattara says the approval of a new constitution in 2016 means he is not violating a two-term limit.
 The dispute led to violence in the lead-up to the vote that killed more than 30 people.
 At least another five people died in clashes on election day in the centre of the country, officials said on Sunday.